Shashank231190/HGSDeploy/Part 3 - COnfiguring Shielded VM/HGS_Notes_Part3.md

 First off I retreive HGS guardian metadata from the HGS server:

-2.Invoke-WebRequest http://hgscluster.hgslab.local/KeyProtection/service/metadata/2014-07/metadata.xml -OutFile C:\HGS\HGSGuardian.xml
+2. Invoke-WebRequest http://hgscluster.hgslab.local/KeyProtection/service/metadata/2014-07/metadata.xml -OutFile C:\HGS\HGSGuardian.xml
 Bring this file "HGSGuardian.xml" on the tenant host.

-3.Then let’s create the new guardian object that will serve as the VM’s owner using the new self-signed certificates:
+3. Then let’s create the new guardian object that will serve as the VM’s owner using the new self-signed certificates:
 Before running the below command make sure Host Guardian Hyper-V support (HGS client service is installed on the tenant)

     $OwnerGuardian = New-HgsGuardian –Name ‘OwnerGuardian’ –GenerateCertificates